-Graduate students who are accepted into the program and register for at least 5 credits in a term may apply for a Federal Stafford Loan through the government’s Direct Loan Program.
+Graduate students who are accepted into the program and register for at least 5 credits in a term may apply for a federal loan through the government’s Direct Loan Program.

-Stafford Loans carry a fixed interest rate and offer benefits to borrowers such as deferred repayment while the borrower is enrolled in school and the possibility of loan forgiveness for teachers in low income areas or other eligible professions.
-For more information about the Stafford Loan program including current interest rates, borrower benefits and other terms and conditions, visit the government's Stafford Loans site.
+Federal Direct Loans carry a fixed interest rate and offer benefits to borrowers such as deferred repayment while the borrower is enrolled in school and the possibility of loan forgiveness for teachers in low income areas or other eligible professions.
+For more information about the Direct Loan program including current interest rates, borrower benefits and other terms and conditions, visit the government's Federal Student Aid site.

 How to Apply:

 If you are applying for graduate financial aid at Gordon College for the first time, follow the steps below.

 STEP 1: Complete the Graduate Financial Aid Form .

 STEP 2: Complete the FAFSA